dineshraja07/GraphQl-study/README.md

    spring consul discovery - to register any microservice to an consul spring for graphql - for use graphQl
-   H2 database - just a embedded database
+   H2 database - just a embedded database spring reactive web - alternative for spring web to enable like webflux and netty server